 If you have a lot of industry experience, we'd also like you to take a little time to demonstrate how you haven't become set in your ways — give examples that show us how you're receptive to new ideas and new ways of approaching game development.

-You should hear back from us regarding your application in about a week.
+You should hear back from us regarding your application in under two weeks.
 Here is how the process will unfold:

 The "Apply Now" button will allow you to send your application.
 Write an introdution to let us know who you are and why you want to join us.
 Remember that your application is going to be read by actual humans, not pattern-matched in a database — we're not interested in a list of every piece of software that you've opened or every language you've typed "Hello World" in.
 Don't forget to include links to your CV, personal web site, portfolio or anything else that might help us understand your skills and experience.